rezahassanzadeh/Algo-Trading/README.md

 # Pairs Trading in Cryptocurrencies
-Project for the Market Microstructure &amp; Algorithmic Trading Course at University of Bologna
+This is a project for the Market Microstructure &amp; Algorithmic Trading Course at University of Bologna.

 The code implements a pairs trading strategy based on a paper by Gatev et al. (2006) on a portfolio of cryptocurrencies.
 Furthermore, temporal cross-section analysis, category performance, and transaction costs effect are also examined.
 The aim is to explore the profitability of this simple method in a new market.